 If you currently know your password, you can reset it at our password reset page.
 If your password has expired or you have forgotten it, you can use the recovery options to set it (assuming you have set your recovery options – which include options for sending a token to a non-university email address, a text message, or a phone).

 ITS Client Services can assist you with password changes by visiting the Media Lab located on campus in the lower level of Brookens Library.
 You will need to provide us with your University Identification Card and the other information noted above.

 Special Cases [Emeritus Faculty, Generic Department Accounts]

-Accounts can be reset by email request to ITS Client Services from the head of the department who uses that account.
+Certain accounts, generic UIS Department Network IDs, are not able to use the online method to reset account passwords.
+Department accounts can be reset by email request to ITS Client Services from the head of the department who uses that account.

 Emeritus faculty and retirees can now reset their passwords through the password reset system.